 Alternatively, you can start with the Klarna shopping app, navigate to the retailer you want to shop at, do your shopping, and pay at check out through the app.
 When you do this, you will receive a one-time virtual card for the amount you want.
 You then use that just as you would a credit card.

-You must spend at least $10 to be eligible to use Klarna.
-You can expect the first payment, which is 25% of the total cost, to be deducted immediately from your credit card or bank account.
+To be eligible to use Klarna, you must spend at least $10.
+The first payment, which is 25% of the total cost, will be deducted immediately from your credit card or bank account.

 Rating the Features